kitschpatrol/yanki-obsidian/readme.md

 There are (potentially) three places your note data lives:

-1. Obsidian — Markdown files, the single source of truth.
+1. The Obsidian application — Markdown notes, the single source of truth.
-2. Anki Desktop App — The local database of notes.
+2. The Anki application — The local database of notes.
 3. AnkiWeb — Anki's first-party note syncing service, which brings your notes to the browser and the Anki mobile app.

-"Syncing" in Yanki is focused on going from 1 → 2, but when the "Push to AnkiWeb" option is enabled, Yanki will ask the Anki Desktop app to take care of syncing from 2 → 3.
+"Syncing" in Yanki is focused on going from 1 → 2, but when the "Push to AnkiWeb" option is enabled, Yanki will ask the Anki Desktop application to take care of syncing from 2 → 3.
 (Basically the equivalent of pushing the "Sync" button in the Anki Desktop app.)

 This happens on a best-effort basis, and Yanki doesn't get any feedback on whether syncing forward to AnkiWeb worked or not, so your mileage may vary.